 The staff of Sunny Days Preschool is comprised of teachers and aides who have education and experience in the field of Early Childhood Education.
-Our preschool teacher is certified in early childhood education or early childhood special education through the California Department of Education.
+Our preschool teachers are certified in early childhood education or early childhood special education through the California Department of Education.
 Sunny Days' staff consists of Associate, Undergraduate, and Master's level personnel.
 Each staff member undergoes an extensive background check; following intensive initial training, they must demonstrate various competencies prior to working with children in the program.
-Additional staff members may include: Speech/Language Pathologist, Occupational Therapist and Behavior Therapists.
+Additional staff members may include: Speech/Language Pathologists, Occupational Therapists and Behavior Therapists.